Key takeaways

 Indeed, surveys show that when given the option, most people prefer an oral GLP-1 over an injection.

-How does oral Wegovy work?
+How does the Wegovy pill work?

 It sends satiety (fullness) signals to your brain, which reduces appetite.